jackdewinter/pymarkdown/newdocs/src/extensions/pragmas.md

 ## Summary

-This extension allows the PyMarkdown parser to look for "pragmas" that provide metadata about a Markdown document.
-This information is then used by the rule engine to alter how failures are processed.
+This extension allows the PyMarkdown parser to look for "Pragmas" that provide metadata about a Markdown document.
+This information is then used by the Rule Engine to alter how Rule Failures are processed.

-The most common use case for pragmas is to disable rule violations for a specific rule on the line that follows the pragma.
-As a logical extension of this, there is also a form of the pragmas that disables rule violations for a specified number of lines after the pragma.
+The most common use case for Pragmas is to disable Rule Failures for a specific Rule Plugin on the line that follows the Pragma.
+As a logical extension of this, there is also a form of the Pragmas that disables Rule Failures for a specified number of lines after the Pragma.

 ## Examples